The motivic Igusa zeta function of a space monomial curve with a plane semigroup: Jet schemes of space monomial curves whose semigroup is plane

-\begin{rem} We now also know the (co)dimensions of the jet schemes of $Y$ for all $g\geq 1$: an easy calculations shows that $\text{codim}(B_m) \leq g(m+1) = \text{codim}(\pi_m^{-1}(Y \setminus \{0\})$ for all $m\geq 1$, where both codimensions are considered in $\mathbb{C}^{(g+1)(m+1)}$.
-This implies that $B_m$ is a component of maximal dimension, or minimal codimension, of $Y_m$.
-In particular, we can apply Mustata's formula~\cite{Mu1} to obtain the \emph{log canonical threshold} of the pair $(\mathbb{C}^{g+1},Y)$: We will obtain its value in Corollary~\ref{lct} from the well-known fact that $-lct(Y,\mathbb{C}^{g+1})$ is the largest pole of the topological Igusa zeta function, see for instance~\cite[Theorem 3.5]{NX}. \end{rem}
+\begin{rem} Because $B_m$ is a component of maximal dimension (equivalently, of minimal codimension) of $Y_m$ for $m\geq 1$, we can apply Mustata's formula~\cite[Corollary 3.4]{Mu1} to obtain the \emph{log canonical threshold} of the pair $(\mathbb{C}^{g+1},Y)$: We will obtain its value in Corollary~\ref{lct} from the well-known fact that $-lct(Y,\mathbb{C}^{g+1})$ is the largest pole of the topological Igusa zeta function, see for instance~\cite[Theorem 3.5]{NX}. \end{rem}

-In Section 1, we have defined the family $\eta:(\chi,0) \rightarrow (\mathbb{C},0)$ whose special fiber is (the germ of) $Y$ and whose generic fiber is a plane branch, and which is equisingular as all curves have the same semigroup.
-This (flat) family is also equisingular in the sense that we have a simultaneous embedded resolution of all its fibers~\cite{GT}.
-A third type of equisingularity criterion is to ask if this family induces a flat family on the level of jet schemes.
-For every $m\in \n$, let $\phi_m:\chi_m\rightarrow \chi$ be the natural map defined by truncating the jets.
-This induces a natural family $\eta\circ\phi_m:(\chi_m,0)\rightarrow (\mathbb{C},0).$ It follows from~\cite{M1} that the latter family is flat outside the special fiber.
-We will show below that the whole family $\eta\circ\phi_m:(\chi_m,0) \rightarrow (\mathbb{C},0)$ is not flat for $g\geq 2$ (in most cases).
-This can be compared with the result in~\cite{LA} which states that a family of hypersurfaces admitting a simultaneous embedded resolution of singularities does induce a flat family on the level of jet schemes for every $m$: in our case, while the generic fibers are hypersurfaces, the embedding dimension of $Y$ is equal to $g.$
+In Section~\ref{SpaceCurve}, we have defined the family $\eta:(\chi,0) \rightarrow (\co,0)$ whose special fiber is (the germ of) $Y$ and whose generic fiber is a plane branch, and which is equisingular as all curves have the same semigroup.
+This (flat) family is also equisingular in the sense that we have a simultaneous embedded resolution of all its fibers, see~\cite[Theorem 6.1]{GT} and~\cite[Theorem 33]{LMR}.
+A third type of equisingularity criterion is to ask if this family induces a flat family on the level of jet schemes in the following way.
+Put $S := (\co,0)$.
+For every $m \in \n$, we can consider the \emph{relative $m$th jet scheme} $((\chi,0)/S)_m$ of $\eta:(\chi,0) \rightarrow S$.
+These kinds of jet schemes can be defined using Hasse-Schmidt derivations and generalize the jet schemes $X_m = (X/\co)_m$ that we introduced for a complex affine variety in Section~\ref{JetMotivic}.
+See for example~\cite{V} for an introduction to relative jet schemes.
+This yields a natural morphism $\eta_m:((\chi,0)/S)_m \rightarrow S$ whose fibers are isomorphic to the $m$th jet schemes of the fibers of $\eta$, see~\cite[Proposition 5.6]{V}.
+In other words, this induces a family on the level of the $m$th jet schemes and we can investigate whether this is a flat family.
+It follows from~\cite[Corollary 4.13]{M1} that this family (with the reduced structure on its fibers) is flat outside the special fiber for every $g \geq 1$ and $m \in \n$.
+We will show below that the whole family $\eta_m:((\chi,0)/S)_m \rightarrow S$ is not flat for $g\geq 2$ and most values of $m \in \n$.
+This can be compared with the result in~\cite[Theorem 3.4]{LA} which states that a family of hypersurfaces admitting a simultaneous embedded resolution of singularities does induce a flat family on the level of jet schemes (with their reduced structures) for every $m$: in our case, while the generic fibers are hypersurfaces, the embedding dimension of $Y$ is $g.$